 a) have made a Job Offer or there has been an Engagement of a Candidate within 12 months of the date of Referral, including for a role other than the Vacancy, by selecting “Offer the job” via the CMS or notifying Us by email;

 b) Engage anyone to the Vacancy, whether or not the Engaged individual has been Referred to You by Us.

-8.3 If You fail to meet Your Notification Obligations and We subsequently become aware that an Engagement has occurred, You agree that We will be entitled to charge you and You shall pay an additional fee of £750 + VAT in compensation for Our additional time and efforts expended in continuing to provide the Service after the Engagement, in discovering that the Engagement has occurred without Us receiving due notification, and for your delay in payment to Us.
+8.3 If You fail to meet Your Notification Obligations and We subsequently become aware that additional Engagements have occurred, You agree that We will be entitled to charge you and You shall pay an additional fee of £750 + VAT in compensation for Our additional time and efforts expended in continuing to provide the Service after the Engagement, in discovering that the Engagement has occurred without Us receiving due notification, and for your delay in payment to Us.

-a) if a Candidate is Engaged by You within 12 months of the date of Referral, including for a role other than the Vacancy, or
+a) if any additional Candidate is Engaged by You within 12 months of the date of Referral, including for a role other than the Vacancy, or

 b) in accordance with the terms of the Service Option selected by You, or